Table Of Contents

 However, under the new no-fault divorce law, the ability to contest a divorce has been removed.

-This doesn’t mean that you can get an instant divorce, a quick divorce in 2024 will complete within 6-8 months.
+This doesn’t mean that you can get an instant divorce; a quick divorce will be completed within 6-8 months.

 Being able to contest a divorce is one of the key changes to the new divorce law, which means that a divorce will now be granted by a Judge based only on the irretrievable breakdown of the marriage.